mukeshsoni/mukeshsoni.github.io/src/routes/blog/post-2021-05-81-make-blog-with-sveltekit.md

 ---
-title: Make a blog with svelte kit and host on github
+title: Make a blog with svelte kit and host on github (Updated on Feb 7 - 2023)
 created: '2021-05-18'
 slug: '2021-05-81-make-blog-with-sveltekit'
 ---

 <svelte:head>

-<title>Make a blog with svelte kit and host on github</title>
+<title>Make a blog with svelte kit and host on github (Updated on Feb 7 - 2023)</title>
 </svelte:head>

 After reading this post, you should be able to make a blog using svelte kit, and host it on github or any other hosting service of your choice.
 You can write your posts as markdown files.